What Makes an E-Bike Different from a Moped or Scooter?

 Finally, electric bicycles (vs mopeds) are considered bicycles for all intents and purposes.
 This means you’re allowed to ride on bike lanes and enjoy any other benefit aimed at cyclists.

 The term “scooter” refers to various different vehicles.
 Electric scooters are actually electric mopeds, and that’s one of the main sources of confusion for those who are shopping for both electric bikes and scooters.
 As with mopeds, these scooters require insurance, a license, and registration to drive legally in the US, though laws vary by state.

 There also exist electric kick scooters, which are similar to conventional kick scooters but also pack an electric motor.
 Another type of scooter is the mobility scooter, which are designed as mobility vehicles for people with limited mobility.

 Mopeds have no pedals.
 One difference between a moped and scooter is that mopeds are basically low-powered motorbikes with less than two horsepower and a max speed of 30 miles per hour.

 Mopeds require insurance and registration, and you need a license to drive one.
 They are powered either by a gas engine or a battery.

 Take Your Bike to the Next Level

-Whether you have a regular bike, moped or scooter, you should really look into e-bikes for all the reasons we’ve seen above.
-Here at Leeds Bicyclology we offer incredible kits to convert your bike into an e-bike and get all the benefits at a low price.
+Whether you have a regular bike, moped, or scooter, you should really look into e-bikes for all the reasons we’ve seen above.
+Here at Leeds Bikes, we offer electric bikes and scooters, as well as incredible kits to convert your bike into an e-bike and get all the benefits at a lower price.